Skip to content

 2. Builds a new shard layout with the extra fields appended.

-3. Re-encodes every record: existing field values preserved, new fields filled with their defaults (or empty).
+3. Backfill pass — re-encodes every existing record: prior field values preserved, new fields stamped with their computed default (see table below).

 4. Atomically swaps (.new → original rename).